joonasy/rebirth/README.md

     npm install -g generator-my

-**2.** Run the generator in your current directory or optionally pass a new install location (Note that if you are building a *Typo3 project*, your project folder will be used as your *extension path*):
+**2.** Run the generator in your current directory or optionally pass a new install location (If you are building a *Typo3 project* use underscores as spaces in your directory name e.g. `my_project_name`):

     yo my [my-new-project-directory]